 Up until recently, the idea of a girdle pretty much seemed archaic.
 I mean, who could find any benefit to smooshing themselves into such a bone-breaking, organ-smashing, old-school contraption?
 Then Kim Kardashian posted a picture of herself wearing a corset, and the whole world began to view the concept of a waist-cincher through a renewed lense.
 The practice of ‘waist training’ began to spread like wildfire through social media.

-Other celebs like Real Housewives of Atlanta's Kim Zolciak have also jumped on the waist training trend and at first glance, it may seem like one more silly celebrity-started trend bent on making women feel bad about their current figures.
+Other celebs like Real Housewives of Atlanta‘s Kim Zolciak also jumped on the waist training bandwagon and at first glance, it seemed like one more silly celebrity-started trend bent on making women feel bad about their current figures.
 Yet, I have to agree momma Kim K on this one (which may be the only time I ever write that sentence).
 Belly binding is awesome.

 “This is so good for you!
 I will never understand why more American women won’t do this,” my sweet Trinidadian nurse huffed as she helped wrangle me into a postpartum girdle hours after my last baby was born.
 “Everyone does this where I am from!”

 At first, I was leery of the idea of forcing my poor middle to do anything after childbirth, but the instant she helped me sit up, I realized why women have been wrapping their bellies postpartum for millennia: It felt amazing.
 The band supported my Jell-O core and made me feel like my organs were returning to their anatomically appropriate locations.
 It didn’t make me look much thinner (it was very visible under clothing), but I wore the waist cincher for 40 days after my baby was born, and I can honestly say that the recovery from my fifth baby was quicker than any of my previous four.